-Consolidated reserve funds have benefited from the reduction in USPAS pension liability and the strong Income and Expenditure Account result, and been further boosted by increases in deferred capital grants and endowment funds.
-Reserves stand at £92.8 million compared to £70.8 million last year.
+Consolidated reserve funds have benefited from the strong Income and Expenditure Account result, and been further boosted by increases in endowment funds although are not as high as they would have been as a result of the increase in USPAS pension liability compared with the prior year.
+Reserves stand at £94.9 million compared to £92.8 million last year.